-In addition to expanding the overall Program capacity, the Agency has proposed to prioritize distributed generation subcategories within Equity Eligible Contractor and Public Schools categories through dedicated capacity allocations.
-This proposal, in conjunction with the expansion of the Program size overall, should further alleviate capacity stressors experienced by Program participants in the Small and Large Distributed Generation categories by providing clear pathways for distributed generation projects in other Program categories.
+In addition to expanding the overall Program capacity, the Agency has proposed towill prioritize distributed generation subcategories within Equity Eligible Contractor and Public Schools categories through dedicated capacity allocations.
+This proposal, in In conjunction with the overall expansion of the Program size overall, Illinois Shines program, the Agency believes this should further alleviate capacity stressors experienced by Program participants in the Small and Large Distributed Generation categories by providing clear pathways for distributed generation projects in other Program categories.

-Price adjustment cap for changes to REC prices for waitlisted projects categories is exhausted in order for those Approved Vendors to provide realistic financing estimates to their customers.
+Price adjustment cap for changes to REC prices for waitlisted projects

+The Agency understands that providing additional capacity is not the only solution required to provide stability and predictability to the Program.
+The IPA recognizes that Approved Vendors require certainty and predictability around REC prices when capacity within the Program or certain categories is exhausted in order for those Approved Vendors to provide realistic financing estimates to their customers.
 As such, the Agency considers it important to provide solutions that minimize periods of time without available capacity in each Program Year and to provide a predictable path forward for Approved Vendors in the case where capacity is depleted prior to the conclusion of the Program Year.